lcnr/notes/opaque-types/status-quo.md

 In `RegionInferenceContext::compute_value_for_scc` we first propagate the constraints from all sccs outlived by the current one.

-We then apply all member constraints `'member_region in choice_regions` where `'member_region` is part of this scc.
+We then apply all member constraints `'member_region in choice_regions` where `'member_region` is part of this scc via `RegionInferenceContext::apply_member_constraint`.
 This does not check the member constraint itself, but in case there is a unique choice we mutate the constraint graph by equating `'member_region` with that lifetime.
 More on that separately.

 For such region, we then add a the constraint `'member_region: 'c`.
 If this modified the graph, we push it to the `member_constraints_applied` list.
 This is only used to build a constraint path for diagnostics.